govindarajanv/golang-exercises/exercises.md

 1. Write a program to swap two numbers using pointers
 1. Write a program to create a struct called Rectangle, method area to calculate area and swap to swap its length and breadth
 1. Given an array of students, create two slices based on gender
    * Compute length and capacity of slices
    * Slice the slice to give it zero length and print zero value of a slice
    * Extend its length
    * Drop its first two values
    * create another empty slice using make with length 4
    * Append more than one element at a time on that empty slice
 1. Create a tic-tac-toe board X _ X,O _ X, _ _ O using slice of slices // https://go.dev/tour/moretypes/14
+1. Given an array, print cube of 'n' located at 'index' is 'n3'
 2.